sunny/devgrid/README.md

 ## Adapt

-You should adapt the SCSS file to your project so that the columns sizes match how your app responds in size, number, gutters, outer-gutters, media queries.
+You should adapt the SCSS file to your project so that the columns sizes match how your app responds in size, number, gutters, outer-gutters, media queries, etc.

 Add breakpoint content for your common breakpoints to inform you of which breakpoints are beeing used.